Show All Answers

 In addition, the road salt has a negative environmental effect and reduces the longevity of the road surface.

-Note: City Hall will be closed in reservation of all major holidays, which includes Juneteenth and Veteran’s Day.
+Note: City Hall will be closed in observation of all major holidays, which includes Juneteenth and Veteran’s Day.

 All Cleveland Heights residents are required to pay for water, sewer, and local sewer charges.